stcorp/muninn/docs/api.md

 - `use_symlinks` - If set to True, products will be retrieved as symbolic links to the original products kept in the archive.
 If set to False, products will retrieved as copies of the original products.
   By default, products will be retrieved as copies.
+- `verify_hash` - If set to True then, after the retrieval, the product will be matched against the hash from the metadata (only if the metadata contained a hash).

 **Returns**: